fyang5/Drug-resistant-VS-Drug-sensitive-with-SVM-and-RF/README.md

 ## Inference

 To infer on the files, user has to provide input_filenames.csv (with demographic feature columns or/and radiological feature columns).
- - Users can change this csv file name in line 9.
- - Users must use the same features as shown 2622Patients.csv in from columns 5-15, 40-65.
+ - Users should provide a test.csv file, in which features in columns 5-15 and 40-65 are the same as 2622Patients.csv file.

 ```
 run test_DRvsDS.m